If you go to bed early you are less at

 the victimization model would substantially contribute to delineate true computer-crime

 victimization.
 This research is an initial step toward building a solid computer-crime

 victimization model.
 Hence, considering stated the limitations in the future study would

 produce a refined computer victimization model based on routine activities theory.

-their focus on the criminal offender and ignored the crime victim (Karmen, 2006).
-Creation
+previously placed their focus on the criminal offender and ignored the crime victim

-of the self-report survey and the emergence of national victimization studies
+(Karmen, 2006).
+Creation of the self-report survey and the emergence of

-interactions, and social structure provide opportunities for offenders.
+individuals activities, interactions, and social structure provide opportunities for

 Hindelang et al. (1978) suggest that an individuals daily patterned activities, such